Laser Lines debuts Stratasys’ innovative F123 printers

 “It’s an exciting development, and one in which we’ve been involved since the beginning, when Stratasys asked what we and our customers wanted to see in its next generation products.
 What it’s come up with is the perfect fit.”

 They’re keenly priced, and affordable to run.
-As well as ABS-M30, ASA and QSR support material (plus PC-ABS in the F370), the printers can use inexpensive PLA, and each has a draft mode that further reduces the cost of producing test models.
+As well as ABS-M30 and ASA (plus PC-ABS in the F370), the printers can use inexpensive PLA, and each has a draft mode that further reduces the cost of producing test models.
+QSR support material is available for the F170, F270 and F370 models.

 Laser Lines is taking orders for all three printers today, with delivery of the F370 scheduled for March.